-Your accommodation in north Cornwall
+Your accommodation in North Cornwall

-In a serene and verdant rural setting, your accommodation in north Cornwall exudes comfort, relaxation and peace, inside and out.
+In a serene and verdant rural setting, your accommodation in North Cornwall exudes comfort, relaxation and peace, inside and out.
 Hosted by the friendliest of couples, tea and cake served in the modern farmhouse kitchen upon arrival makes the perfect welcome.
 Decorated in neutral tones throughout, on the ground floor you’ll find a large, cosy guest lounge, whose sofas are simply begging to be lolloped upon, perhaps with the log-burning fire crackling under the mantelpiece on cooler days.
 Upstairs, each of the four spacious bedrooms contain every feature you’ll need to make your stay stress-free, including large, modern bathrooms.
 Outdoors, guests are welcome to roam the beautifully tended garden, backing on to lush farmland as far as the eye can see.

 Despite the secluded setting, the house is within minutes’ drive of some of Cornwall’s must-see spots, both on the coast and further inland, and with three nights here you have plenty of time to allow this captivating area to seep in to the soul.

-About north Cornwall
+About North Cornwall

-From the rural idyll of your accommodation, a mere 15-minute drive will take you to both Tintagel with its wonderful clifftop castle, and the chocolate-box village of Boscastlee.
+From the rural idyll of your accommodation, a mere 15-minute drive will take you to both Tintagel with its wonderful clifftop castle, and the chocolate-box village of Boscastle.
 A little further down the coast will see you at Padstow and Rock, must-sees on any trip to Cornwall – not forgetting, of course, the wild and unique landscape of Dartmoor.